Tag Archive 'building tips'

 1. Decide what functions and purpose the garage will serve.
 Do you need parking only?
 Parking and storage?
 For those who need additional living space, a garage loft plan or garage apartment plan might satisfy your needs.
 What do you plan to park in the garage?
 An SUV or boat?
 Some garage floor plans have extra deep bays to accommodate the length of oversized vehicles and boats.
 There is a multitude of garage plans available to satisfy a wide range of needs.

-2. Consider the style of your garage.
+1. Consider the style of your garage.
 Detached garage plans can be a valuable addition to any home or piece of property.
 Choose an architectural style for your garage that blends with your home or other buildings on the property delivering a look as if all the structures were built at the same time.
 Garage blueprints are available in a broad range of architectural styles.
 Also, using the same exterior materials as the other buildings on your property will help the structures blend.
+If your planning to use the same roofing style and materials on your detached garage as your home’s roof, you may ask for a Free Roofing Contractor Estimate to help you determine it’s practicality.
+You must also be well-equipped with the necessary tools to build your garage.
+If you don’t have them yet, don’t worry because you can buy power drills online.

-5. In order to cut costs considerably, consider buying raw materials in bulk from a wholesaler if possible.
-This includes cement, gravel, sand, plywood, lumber, nails, etc. Buying in bulk will also save you the hassle of making several trips back and forth to the store or lumberyard.
+1. In order to cut costs considerably, consider buying raw materials in bulk from a wholesaler if possible.
+This includes cement, gravel (from a stone gravel supplier), sand, plywood, lumber, nails, etc. Buying in bulk will also save you the hassle of making several trips back and forth to the store or lumberyard.

 Building a detached garage plan is no easy task, but these helpful tips will help you get started